-Eng 302.0 Eng 314.1 Eng 304.2 Eng 306.1 Eng 303.2 Eng 308.0 Mat 425.0 Elective SECOND YEAR Eng 203.2 Eng 204.1 Mat 311.0 Che elective Phy 320.1 Phy 322.2 Geo 201.0 or elective Elective
+THIRD YEAR

+Eng 302.0 Eng 303.2

+Eng 314.1 Eng 308.0

+Eng 304.2 Mat 425.0

+Eng 306.1 Elective

 DIPLOMA IN ENGINEERING

 Students entering with Junior Matriculation or equivalent, as defined in this Calendar, will follow the curriculum given below and designated as diploma program.
 On successful completion of this program the students will be awarded the Diploma in Engineering.